 Square Roots is a really great piece of the puzzle, but of course, they aren’t the only ones using their knowledge to make a dent in this problem.

-From gardens on sidewalks, backyard pools, grown by a computer, or taking up an entire forest, just check out these articles to find more stories of people making good food accessible in their communities.
+From gardens on sidewalks, bees in urban landscapes, or a new take on hydroponic gardening, just check out these articles to find more stories of people making good food accessible in their communities.

 What can you do?

 Well first, if you live in New York City you can use this locator to see if Square Roots is selling their produce at a market near you.
 (And make sure you scan those neat QR codes on the back of their produce—they’ll give you all of the information about who grew the food and where it comes from!)